David J. R. Frakt: Career

 Frakt is notable for his appointment to defend Guantanamo detainee Mohammed Jawad, an alleged combatant facing charges for events that took place when he was a minor.
 Jawad is one of two detainees, along with Omar Khadr, to be prosecuted for acts they allegedly committed while juveniles.
 Frakt also represents another Guantanamo detainee who faced a military commission, Ali Hamza al-Bahlul, the alleged Al Qaida propaganda chief from Yemen.
 Frakt retired in 2018 as a Lieutenant Colonel after 23 years in the U.S. Air Force Reserve JAG Corps.
 He previously was a law professor at several law schools including Western State University College of Law in California, the Barry University Dwayne O. Andreas School of Law in Orlando, Florida, and the University of Pittsburgh School of Law.
 He was also an adjunct at the Georgetown Law Center.

 In April 2014, Frakt was a candidate for the deanship of Florida Coastal School of Law.
 In the middle of giving a presentation where he described his ideas for addressing major problems at the school such as declining enrollment, reduced admission standards, and low morale, he was reportedly stopped by the school's president, told to stop "insulting" the faculty, and was then asked to leave.
 This episode was later dramatized in the 2017 documentary film Law School Confidential.
+The school closed in 2021.